 Who We Are

-The U.S. Geological Survey (USGS) Southeast Ecological Science Center (SESC) is a research center that studies the biology and ecology of aquatic environments in the United States and around the world.
-This brochure offers a glimpse of the diverse issues addressed by SESC researchers.
+The U.S. Geological Survey (USGS) Wetland and Aquatic Research Center - Florida is a research center that studies the biology and ecology of aquatic environments in the United States and around the world.
+This brochure offers a glimpse of the diverse issues addressed by WARC researchers.